From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Stability of the discrete TC phase

 The observed oscillatory-decaying envelope in the magnetization can be attributed to finite-size effects.
-To substantiate this assertion, we present in Fig. \ref{Fig:mz-dif-L} the time evolution of the magnetization $m^z$ at a coupling strength $\lambda<J$ for chains of varying lengths.
-Notably, as the chain length increases, the period of the envelope oscillations also increases, suggesting that in the limit of infinite chain length ($L\rightarrow\infty$), the envelope disappears, leaving only stable oscillations with a period of $2T$.
-This behavior indicates the existence of a robust TC for interaction strengths below a critical value $\lambda_c$, with $\lambda_c$ being dependent on the system size.
-Furthermore, in the inset of Fig. \ref{Fig:mz-dif-L}, we present the FFT of $m^z$ for different system lengths.
+To substantiate this assertion, we present in Fig. \ref{Fig:mz-dif-L} the time evolution of the magnetization $m^z(t)$ at a coupling strength $\lambda<J$ for chains of varying lengths.
+Notably, as the chain length increases, the period of the envelope oscillations also increases, suggesting that in the limit of infinite chain length ($L\to\infty$), the envelope disappears, leaving only stable oscillations with a period of $2T$.
+Furthermore, in the inset of Fig. \ref{Fig:mz-dif-L}, we present the FFT of $m^z(t)$ for different system lengths.
 For smaller systems, the FFT reveals a double peak structure, reflecting the beating of magnetization oscillations.
-As the system size increases, these double peaks converge into a single peak at frequency $\omega=\pi$.
-Continued increases in system size result in a sharper peak that becomes increasingly concentrated around $\omega=\pi$.
+As the system size increases, these double peaks converge into a single peak at frequency $\omega=\pi/2$.
+Continued increases in system size result in a sharper peak that becomes increasingly concentrated around $\omega=\pi/2$.

-We can also evaluate the stability of the TC phase against interactions by examining how the absolute value of the magnetization, $|m^z|$, varies over time.
-As shown in Fig. \ref{Fig:stability_interaction}, $|m^z|$ remains constant over time for interaction strengths below a critical value $\lambda_c$, indicating that the TC phase is stable in this regime.
-The critical value $\lambda_c$ is dependent on the system size; for a chain of length $L=12$, it is approximately $\lambda_c \simeq 0.4$.
+We can evaluate the stability of the discrete TC phase against interactions by examining how the absolute value of the magnetization, $|m^z(t)|$, varies over time.
+As shown in Fig. \ref{Fig:stability_interaction}-top, $|m^z(t)|$ remains constant over time for interaction strengths below a critical value $\lambda_c$, indicating that the TC phase is stable in this regime.
+The value of $\lambda_c$ depends on the system size; for a chain of length $L=12$, it lies approximately between 0.4 and 0.5.

+To further understand the thermodynamic behavior, we performed a finite-size scaling analysis by plotting $\lambda_c$ as a function of $1/L$.
+As illustrated in Fig. \ref{Fig:stability_interaction}-bottom, $\lambda_c$ increases with system size, and a linear fit suggests convergence to a finite, nonzero value in the thermodynamic limit.
+This strongly indicates that the TC phase persists over a finite range of interaction strengths and is not merely a finite-size artifact, confirming its robustness in the thermodynamic limit.

+Refining the precise value of $\lambda_c$ necessitates analysis at larger system sizes.
+However, simulating chains of larger sizes presents substantial computational challenges, especially when a driving term complicates the dynamics.
+In this context, tensor network techniques, such as the time-evolving block decimation (TEBD) algorithm, offer a powerful solution.
+TEBD enables efficient representation and manipulation of quantum states, making it particularly well-suited for investigating quantum many-body systems.
+This approach is especially valuable when exact diagonalization becomes infeasible due to the exponential growth of the Hilbert space.